aws-samples/amazon-sagemaker-advanced-monitoring-and-reporting/README.md

     * MonitoringAccountEventbusARN
     * MonitoringAccountRoleName

-* Deploy the source account stackset.
-This is done using the management-stack CDK code to deploy stackset into the AWS organization's management account.
+* Deploy the workload account observability infrastructure.
+Here, we provide 2 ways to deploy the workload account infra.
+For users with limited number of accounts, you can directly deployment the workload infra stack into the individual account.
+Alternatively, deploy a CloudFormation StackSet into a management account which then automatically deploys the stack into targeted account.
+With the second method, it can also be used together with AWS Organization to target the workload infra stack deployment to organization units (OUs).
+The deployment steps for both scenario are described below.
+  * Deploy into a single workload account
+    * Change directory into the `workload-account-infra` folder
+    * Create cdk.context.json in `workload-account-infra` folder with below structure.
+Set each attribute's value to be the ones from previous steps
+    ```
+    {
+      "monitoring-account-id": "",
+      "monitoring-account-sink-arn": "",
+      "monitoring-account-role-name": "",
+      "monitoring-account-eventbus-arn": ""
+    }
+    ```
+    * Deploy CDK application stack `WorkloadAccountInfraStack`.
+Replace the `<workload_account_awscli_profile>` with the actual awscli profile name for the account you are deploying to.
+      ```
+      cdk deploy WorkloadAccountInfraStack --profile <workload_account_awscli_profile>
+      ```
+  * Deploy with CloudFormation StackSet and AWS Organization
-  * Duplicate cdk.context.json.sample in management-stack folder and rename to cdk.context.json.
+    * Duplicate cdk.context.json.sample in `WorkloadAccountInfraStack` folder and rename to cdk.context.json.
 Update the content of cdk.context.json using the values obtained above
     ```
     {
       "monitoring-account-id": "",